-Back in London, a humbled George Hackenschmidt admitted that any novice could have beaten him in the condition he was in.
+Back in London, a humbled George Hackenschmidt admitted that any novice could have beaten him in his condition.

-He was quoted as saying, "Frank Gotch is one of the most powerful opponents I ever met.
+He said, "Frank Gotch is among the most powerful opponents I ever met.
 I could not put my left knee on the ground or even bend it, and my left foot was worse than useless because every lateral movement gave me intense pain.
 Without his feet, the wrestler is useless."

 This second match did more damage to wrestling than the hundreds of wrestling exposés in the press.
 It was an end of an era, and this irreparable harm destroyed much of the public’s faith in wrestling for many years to come.